carbonplan/bigcoast-project-boundary/README.md

 ## about us

-CarbonPlan is a non-profit organization that uses data and science for climate action.
+CarbonPlan is a nonprofit organization that uses data and science for climate action.
 We aim to improve the transparency and scientific integrity of climate solutions with open data and tools.
 [Find out more at carbonplan.org](https://carbonplan.org/) or get in touch by [opening an issue](https://github.com/carbonplan/extreme-heat/issues/new) or [sending us an email](mailto:hello@carbonplan.org).